ekoca/PTA-Encryption/README.md

 RNT PTA ENCRYPTION
 ===

-Oracle did not provide me any documentation and no sample codes on their support website.
-I was asked to resolve the issue and it was little bit pain due to lack of documentations.
-This is the reason why I checked in my solution into github.

-Here is all the details that I got from Oracle RNT:

-We can enable “ignore password” settings.
-If it is enabled, there is one mandatory step which is encrypting SSO string.
-In this URL, you need to involve your developer to change the SSO string it is generated.

-Currently, it is only base64 encoded; By enable “ignore password”, the string has to be base64 encode then encrypted.

 The available encryption options in RNT are:
 - PTA_ENCRYPTION_METHOD—This setting specifies the encryption method you want to use, and is blank by default.
 The options are des3, aes128, aes192, and